fzaninotto/Faker/readme.md

     fileExtension          // 'avi'
     mimeType               // 'video/x-msvideo'
-    /**
-     * Copy a random file from the source directory to the target directory and returns the filename/fullpath *
+    // Copy a random file from the source to the target directory and returns the fullpath or filename file($sourceDir = '/tmp', $targetDir = '/tmp') // '/path/to/targetDir/13b73edae8443990be1aa8f1a483bc27.jpg' file($sourceDir, $targetDir, false) // '13b73edae8443990be1aa8f1a483bc27.jpg'
-     * @param $sourceDirectory The directory to look for random file taking
-     * @param $targetDirectory
-     * @param $fullPath Wether to have the full path or just the filename (default true) */ file($sourceDir, $targetDir) // '/path/to/targetDir/13b73edae8443990be1aa8f1a483bc27.jpg' file($sourceDir, $targetDir, false) // '13b73edae8443990be1aa8f1a483bc27.jpg'

 ### `Faker\Provider\Image`